 - A 2022 study found that the probiotic bacteria known as Bifidobacterium breve is key for the prevention of “leaky gut syndrome,” which can lead to NEC.

 - A 2023 study found that infant formula products didn’t contain testosterone or insulin, which are important hormones for infant development.
 The researchers recommended that preterm infants be given donor milk when the mother’s own milk is not available.
 The researchers noted that the donor milk usage reduces the risk of NEC compared to formula.

-Prior NEC Litigation
+Prior NEC Baby Formula Lawsuits

-Other NEC lawsuits claim that:
+NEC baby formula lawsuits claim that: